Ryouku00/blackjack-webapp/README.md

 # Blackjack Web Application

 ## Overview
 This is a simple web application that allows users to play a game of Blackjack directly in their browser.
 The game implements core Blackjack rules, including hitting, standing, and determining winners based on card values.
+Games is also a simple project made for uni purposes and nothing else or more.

 ## Features
 - Fully playable Blackjack game.